SewanDevs/ceiba-router/packages/gulp-restructure-tree/README.md

 ## Known issues

-* For a cleaner and more concise tree structure definition, this plugin relies on object keys [iteration order](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/for...in) which is standardized as being undetermined, i.e. applications _should_ assume object keys are unordered.
-The behavior is deterministic and consistent on both V8 _(Node.js, Chrome)_ and SpiderMonkey _(Firefox)_ though: string keys are itered in definition order, except for integers which come first and are ordered by numerical order. `gulp-restructure-tree` will warn you if you use such keys and suggest making the branch a simple RegExp as a workaround to keep the definition order (_e.g._: `"7"`→`"/7/"`).
+* For a cleaner and more concise tree structure definition, this plugin asks you to describe your hierarchy as a plain javascript object, and so relies on object keys [iteration order](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/for...in) which is standardized as being undetermined (i.e. applications _should_ assume object keys are unordered).
+However, iteration order is deterministic and consistent on both V8 _(Node.js, Chrome)_ and SpiderMonkey _(Firefox)_: string keys are itered in definition order, except for keys that are integers, which come first and are ordered by numerical order. `gulp-restructure-tree` will warn you if you use such keys in your tree and suggest making the branch a simple RegExp as a workaround to keep the definition order (_e.g._: `"7"`→`"/7/"`).

 ______